SheetalMaurya/MvvmCross-Wiki/Databinding.md

      - custom C# methods have to be used to get and set the variable values
      - custom Java listeners or Objective-C delegates have to be used to detect when the UI View state changes (e.g. when the user enters text or taps on a button).

-For more info on the details on implementing custom bindings, see **TODO - N+1 maybe?**
+For more info on the details on implementing custom bindings, see http://slodge.blogspot.co.uk/2013/06/n28-custom-bindings-n1-days-of-mvvmcross.html

 ### DataBound properties